infinitered/ignite/docs/boilerplate/app/utils/useAppTheme.tsx.md

 ### `theme`

 A `Theme` object that contains all the colors, spacing, and other theme-related properties of the current theme context.
+You can edit these values in the `app/theme` folder.

 ### `themeContext`